erlingm/digest-verify/Windows.md

 * Place the sha.jar file in your path

 _The associated filetype (ftype) can be anything you like, so you can create your own if you want to.
 Remember to update the reference to it with the `assoc` command if you do._

+**PS:** _This procedure does not work on Windows 11_

+To create a module jar:

+`jar --create --file mods\sha.jar --main-class no.moldesoft.app.sha256.Verifier -C target\classes .`

+To run as modular jar:

+`java -p mods -m no.moldesoft.sha.verifier`